 Although it is possible for an individual to negotiate with an insurance adjuster or even file a claim in court against a third party, retaining legal counsel can make life less stressful.
 Statistically, plaintiffs tend to get a much higher settlement offer when they work with a lawyer.
 Additionally, trying to deal with rapidly approaching deadlines can be difficult for someone recovering from a significant or catastrophic accident.
 A lawyer can handle all the deadlines and paperwork.

-Additionally, putting blame on a mechanic or auto repair shop can be complicated and require specialized assistance.
-Speaking to a lawyer is beneficial in this situation.
+Additionally, putting blame on a mechanic or auto repair shop can be complicated and require legal assistance.
+Speaking to a attorney is beneficial in this situation.

 Wilmington Car Accident Lawyers at Rhoades & Morrow can Help You Determine if a Mechanic’s Negligence Caused Your Collision